 Sweet potatoes are common tubers that you probably don’t think twice about once you get them from your grocery bag to your kitchen cupboard.
 It may come as a surprise, then, that many health experts classify them as a “superfood.”

 What’s more, the majority of the protein in these tubers comes in the form of a substance called sporamin.
 Researchers have been connecting this substance to anti-cancer activities since the 1930s.
 Recent studies have determined how this protein substance is able to survive digestion and enter into the bloodstream.
-They have also affirmed a correlation between sporamin in sweet potatoes and a reduction in cancer activity for leukemia, cervical cancer, and tongue cancer.
+They have also reported a correlation between sporamin in sweet potatoes and reduced cancer activity in leukemia, cervical cancer, and tongue cancer.

 All this good stuff means that sweet potatoes can also be cleansing in many ways, especially for the digestive system and the brain.
 Purple sweet potatoes, in particular, are super high in flavonoids called anthocyanins, and this has a direct correlation to their status as a neuroprotectant and possibly as a detoxifier and support for the liver as well.